emacs-evil/evil/doc/source/extension.rst

 .. elisp:autofunction:: evil-define-text-object

-For eample, this is a text object which selects the next three characters after the current location:
+For example, this is a text object which selects the next three characters after the current location:

 .. code-block:: elisp